psingh1971/Getting-Cleaning-Data/README.md

 ### Contents of this Repository
   > 1. README.md – The current file
   > 2. run_analysis.R – The R script to perform the above tasks and create a tidy dataset
-  > 3. CodeBook.md – The code book that provides details about the raw data, the process to transform it into the tidy dataset (tidydata.txt), and an explanation of the variables in the tidy dataset.
+  > 3. CodeBook.md – The code book that provides details about the raw data, the process to transform it into two tidy datasets, and an explanation of the variables in these datasets.

 ### How to create the tidy dataset